sladec/express-hotmods/README.md

 ### Automatically reload your express modules with a keyword parameter in url.

-One thing i enjoyed about PHP was the abillity to edit a .php script and just reload the web page to see changes.
+One thing i enjoyed about PHP was the ability to edit a .php script and just reload the web page to see changes.
-Now with express-hotmods you can reload your modules and thier child modules by adding a keyword parameter to your urls while you are developing.
+Now with express-hotmods you can reload your modules and their child modules by adding a keyword parameter to your urls while you are developing.
 ##### http://my_express_server.com/path/to/module?some_param=value&_reload

 ### Installation: